 Services to wetlands construction projects.
 Many of the environmental concerns that have affected drilling in the environmentally sensitive marshes of the U.S. Gulf Coast are now beginning to affect other construction activities in the U.S. Gulf Coast and other geographic areas.
 Federal and state regulatory agencies have begun to require increased precautions to prevent construction-related damage to the environment in wetlands areas throughout the United States.
 Newpark believes that its prefabricated mat technology is well-suited for use in construction projects in wetlands and other areas characterized by unstable soil conditions.
-During 1995, Newpark performed projects in connection with pipeline, electrical utility and highway construction projects in Georgia, Florida, Texas and Louisiana.
+During 1995, Newpark performed projects in Georgia, Florida, Texas and Louisiana.
 Newpark anticipates that similar opportunities will allow it to continue to diversify its geographic base by participating in construction related activities in other states.